Almond Sugar Cookies

 Almond Sugar Cookies on a marble plate.

+These almond sugar cookies are lightly flavored and go perfectly with simple royal icing and sprinkles.
 The best part is you can get as fancy or simple as you want with these cookies.

-They taste great plain but if you want your cookies loaded with icing – go for it!
+They taste great plain, but if you want your cookies loaded with icing – go for it!

 Ingredients needed for almond sugar cookies